Poetry Doodles & Daring

 Every single leaf, surrounded its bare branches and trunk, a complete circle on the ground.
 The leaf-ring glimmered in the late afternoon sunlight like a golden fairy skirt.
 The Gingko is all in!
 So on this Poetry Friday, I hope whatever you “dare” to write, or do next – you feel a little bit of the Gingko.
 A go-for-it attitude, even if it’s new and may give you butterflies.
 I’m channeling my inner Gingko- excited to try out poetry workshops with students, this coming school year, and see where this new adventure goes.

-Linda Mitchell is hosting the Poetry Friday Roundup, check out her wonderful Substack: Linda Mitchell filled with an inspiration childhood quote collection and this week’s Poetry Friday poems.
+Linda Mitchell is hosting the Poetry Friday Roundup, check out her wonderful Substack: Linda Mitchell filled with an inspirational childhood quote collection and this week’s Poetry Friday poems.

 Happy creating, Jill